SOCIETY & NATURE (The International Journal of Political Ecology), Vol.2, No.2 (1994)

 [53] See also, M. Olson, The Rise and Decline of Nations (New Haven, Connecticut: Yale University Press, 1988).

-civic capitalism based on free market ideas with an emphasis on solidarity and mutual consideration (on the lines of friendly societies, etc.).
+[54] The British Institute of Economic Affairs, a neoliberal think-tank which initiated many Thatcherite ideas, has just come out in favour of “civic capitalism” based on free market ideas with an emphasis on solidarity and mutual consideration (on the lines of friendly societies, etc.).
 See David G. Green, Reinventing Civil Society (London: IEA, 1993).

 [55] Tim Lang and Colin Hines, The New Protectionism: Protecting the Future Against Free Trade (London: Earthscan, 1993).